PrefectHQ/prefect/docs/guides/automations.md

     list_of_names = build_names()
 ```

-The data cleaning workflow has visibility into each step, and we are sending a list of names to our next step of our pipeline.
+The data cleaning workflow has visibility into each step, and sends a list of names to the next step of the pipeline.

 ## Create notification block within the UI
-Now let's try to send a notification based off a completed state outcome.
-We can configure a notification to be sent so that we know when to look into our workflow logic.
+Next, send a notification based off a completed state outcome.
+Configure a notification that shows when to look into our workflow logic.

-1. Prior to creating the automation, let's confirm the notification location.
-We have to create a notification block to help define where the notification will be sent.
+1. Prior to creating the automation, confirm the notification location.
+Create a notification block to help define where the notification is sent.
 ![List of available blocks](/img/guides/block-list.png)

-2. Let's navigate to the blocks page on the UI, and click into creating an email notification block.
+2. Navigate to the blocks page on the UI, and click into creating an email notification block.
 ![Creating a notification block in the Cloud UI](/img/guides/notification-block.png)

-3. Now that we created a notification block, we can go to the automations page to create our first automation.
+3. Go to the automations page to create your first automation.
 ![Automations page](/img/guides/automation-list.png)

-4. Next we try to find the trigger type, in this case let's use a flow completion.
+4. Next, find the trigger type.
+In this case, use a flow completion.
 ![Trigger type](/img/guides/automation-triggers.png)

-5. Finally, let's create the actions that will be done once the triggered is hit.
+5. Finally, create the actions that will be done once the triggered is hit.
 In this case, let's create a notification to be sent out to showcase the completion.
 ![Notification block in automation](/img/guides/notify-auto-block.png)

 6. Now the automation is ready to be triggered from a flow run completion.
 Let's run the file locally and see that the notification is sent to our inbox after the completion.
 It may take a few minutes for the notification to arrive.